inasafe/inasafe-doc/docs/source/training/beginner/osm/105-field-papers.rst

 **Step 1:**  Locate the area you want to map on the Field Papers website.
 Print out a map of this area.
-You can choose to print the current map of the area with OpenStreetMap, or you can choose to print aerial imagery, if it is available in your area.
+You can choose to print the current map of the area with OSM, or you can choose to print aerial imagery, if it is available in your area.

 **Step 2:**  Use your printed map to survey the area.
 Add more places by